georgepol01/SyncSage_Spring_Boot_App/README.md

 7. ### **Build and Run the Application**:

-  -After setting up all configurations, build the application using your IDE or a command-line tool.
+  - After setting up all configurations, build the application using your IDE or a command-line tool.
-  -Run the application, and SyncSage will begin monitoring emails and synchronizing your listings automatically.
+  - Run the application, and SyncSage will begin monitoring emails and synchronizing your listings automatically.

 Please note that you'll need to manually enter your Airbnb credentials during the process and ensure any pop-ups on GMX.com are closed, as the app relies on the Chrome profile for maintaining session information.